 HMP Brixton opened in 1819 as the Surrey House of Correction and had fulfilled many roles since that time, being both a prison for women, and then a military prison.
-In 1898 it became an adult male local prison, serving the whole of the London area and particularly focusing on South London, however in July 2012, it was re-roled again, becoming a category C and D resettlement prison for the local area.
-It has also just undergone a major refurbishment of many parts of the buildings.
+In 1898 it became an adult male local prison, serving the whole of the London area and particularly focusing on South London, however in July 2012, it was re-roled again, becoming a category C and D resettlement prison for the local area, but in February 2017 its role became that of a Cat C resettlement prison..
 The prison holds a large population of sexual offenders.

 - A wing: Category C prisoners as well as the London Pathways Unit (for prisoners with personality disorders that were being released in London); temporary location for the segregation unit

 - B wing: First night and induction unit

 - C wing: Enhanced level prisoners and full-time workers

 - D wing: Drug recovery and health and well-being unit

 - G wing: Sexual offender prisoners